-The Paraburdoo Golf Course is located on the town's western edge, with the Paraburdoo BMX and Motor Cross tracks located north of the town accessible from Boasley Road and El Caballo Road.
+The Paraburdoo Golf Course is located on the town's western edge, with the Paraburdoo BMX and Motor Cross tracks located north of the town accessible from Beasley Road and El Caballo Road.

 A number of areas could be developed or enhanced for public open space in accordance with the purpose of their reserves, and these could assist in providing greater amenity to residents.
-These areas of undeveloped land are shown in Pert 2 on the Issues and Opportunities Plan for Paraburdoo.
+These areas of undeveloped land are shown in Part 2 on the Issues and Opportunities Plan for Paraburdoo.

-Located in the fown centre, the Community Hub (CHUB) is currently under construction and will provide shared-use club facilities for sporting clubs, and an indoor recreation centre with two squash courts.
-Upgrades to the facilities within the Paraburdoo swimming pool have also under construction, improving this facility were completed in 2022.
+Located in the town centre, the Community Hub (CHUB) is currently under construction and will provide shared-use club facilities for sporting clubs, and an indoor recreation centre with two squash courts.
+Upgrades to the facilities within the Paraburdoo swimming pool were completed in 2022.